MANUFACTURER’S CONVENIENCE FOR RESIDUAL DNA

 That is, for the LNP-DNA, the regulation value of 10 ng is based solely on the first reason, "manufacturer's convenience."

-Incidentally, in my field, it is commonly believed that Arbutus Biopharma Corp holds the dominant patent US8058069B2 for the LNP.
+In my field, it is commonly believed that Arbutus Biopharma Corp holds the dominant patent US8058069B2 for the LNP.
 This patent was filed on April 15, 2009, and granted on November 15, 2011.

 Even looking at the citation 10, no specific information was found.
+Needless to say, this paper does not provide justifiable reason not to take the LNP into account.

 The outcome of the 1997 WHO meeting was that the amount of residual cell-substrate DNA allowed per dose in a vaccine produced in a continuous cell line and one administered by the parenteral route was raised from 100 pg to 10 ng (10).